datastax/release-notes/DSE_6.8_Release_Notes.md

 ## 6.8.44 DSE Cassandra
 * Fixed millisecond precision point in time restore.
 (DSP-23993)

-## 6.8.44 DSE Search
-* Fixed Solr credentials parsing.
-(DSP-24102)

-## 6.8.44 DSE Miscellaneous
-* Added support for AWS Ec2 IMDSv2.
-Please beware that if you use Ec2Snitch or Ec2MultiRegionSnitch, by default it will communicate with AWS IMDS of version 2.
-This change is transparent, there does not need anything done upon upgrade.
-Furthermore, IMDS of version 2 can be configured to be required in AWS EC2 console.
+* Added support for AWS EC2 IMDSv2.
+Please beware that if you use Ec2Snitch or Ec2MultiRegionSnitch, by default it will communicate with AWS IMDSv2.
+This change is transparent and does not need anything done upon upgrade.
 Consult cassandra-rackdc.properties for more details.
 (DSP-23995)
 * Fixed nodetool viewbuildstatus to query the responsible replica.
 It prevents returning unknown status when system_distributed RF is smaller than the number of nodes in the cluster.
 (DSP-23806)

+## 6.8.44 DSE Search
+* Fixed Solr credentials parsing.
+(DSP-24102)

-## 6.8.44 DSE CVE
+## 6.8.44 DSE Security
-* Added possibility to close/block connection per role by specifying {{connection_idle_timeout_seconds}} and {{connection_idle_behavior}} via a role custom options.
+* Added possibility to close/block connection per role by specifying `connection_idle_timeout_seconds` and `connection_idle_behavior` via a role custom options.
 (DSP-23951)

 # Release notes for 6.8.43
 11 March 2024